kaltura/media-framework/nginx-kmp-out-module/README.md

 - `url` - required, string, must include ip address and port (hostname is not supported), can optionally be prefixed with `kmp://`
 - `id` - optional, string, used for identifying the upstream in `republish` requests and in the API
 - `src_id` - optional, string, if supplied, must contain the id of an existing upstream on the track to copy from
-- `auto_ack` - optional, boolean, when set to `true`, the module does not wait for an explicit KMP ack packet - any frame that is sent to the upstream is automatically acked
+- `resume_from` - optional, string, sets the offset from which the module starts sending frames, if the upstream connection is re-established.
+    The following values are defined:
+    - `last_acked` - the frame after the last frame that was explicitly acked (this is the default)
+    - `last_sent` - the frame after the last frame that was successfully sent
 - `connect_data` - optional, string, base64 encoded, sent as the data of the KMP connect packet

 Possible status codes: